Richie Ryan (Highlander): Character development

 Richie Ryan was initially meant to provide comic relief in keeping with the show's adventure atmosphere and to provide exposition for the audience.
 Since he was new to the world of immortals and to Duncan, he could ask questions regarding the plot and characters that Tessa would already understand.
 He was also meant to be a young sidekick to whom the older Highlander could impart wisdom.

 Regarding the original interpretation of the character, actor Stan Kirsch said, "Richie is a streetwise, street smart, seventeen/eighteen-year-old guy, who's had kind of a rough time growing up."
 Actor Adrian Paul, who played Duncan, added, "I think Duncan finds him very much as a young Duncan.
 He's brash... he's very quick, quick-talking, has a sense of humor, and Duncan finds that very beguiling, I think."

 Regarding the relationship between Richie and Duncan MacLeod, Associate Creative Consultant Gillian Horvath said, "Here is this new kid on the block, just learning the ropes and having the best mentor in the world.
 This person who you feel can make anything right, and you're proud to be their sidekick."
 Tessa (meant to be in her mid 30s) and Richie likewise quickly develop an older sister/younger brother dynamic.
-On set, Vandervoot was actually only three years older than Kirsch but jokingly treated him as a loved younger brother due to his youthful appearance.
+On set, Vandernoot was actually only three years older than Kirsch but jokingly treated him as a loved younger brother due to his youthful appearance.